elijah0501/CVLAP-MAE/README.md

-# CVLAP-MAE

-## Contrastive Video-Language-Audio Pre-training with Masked AutoEncoders
+# Contrastive Video-Language-Audio Pre-training with Masked AutoEncoders

 > This repository contains the codebase for the paper Contrastive Video-Language-Audio Pre-training with Masked AutoEncoders for Video Action Recognition.

+This Paper is submitted to Pattern Recognition (PR) Journal, and is currently under review.
 To facilitate the review process, key components of the code have been uploaded in the interim.

 The complete codebase is currently being organized and cleaned up.
 The full codebase will be made publicly available upon acceptance and publication of the paper, for the benefit of the research community.

 ---